SMarbella/and101-project2-starter/README.md

 The following EXTRA features are implemented:

 - [x] List anything else that you added to improve the app!
-- [ ] Modify interface to add more visual details
+- [x] Modify interface to add more visual details
 - [x] Add the name of today's day, month name, and year to the Current Day button
 - [x] Randomize favorite number each time
 - [x] Make Hello World page print random train names and allow users to name their vehicle
 - [x] Make train color change whenever the user taps it
+- [x] Include statistics about train speed
+- [x] Change name of buttons to make them relate to their slightly more complex functionalities

 ## Video Demo